ruben-ilciuc/custom-amplify-auth/README.md

 npx create-react-app my-app --template redux-typescript
 ```

 It will create a boilerplate from where you can start codding and don't have to worry about webpack or babel.
-All of it are preconfigured and hidden.
+All of them are pre configured and hidden.

 ## 3. Configure Amplify

-Install the amplify package using command:
+Install the amplify package using the command:

 ```shell
 npm install @aws-amplify/auth
 ```

-In the `src/app` directory create a new file `aws-config.ts` where we configure the amplify to use our Cognito for authentication.
+In the `src/app` directory create a new file `aws-config.ts` where we configure the amplify library to use our Cognito user pool for authentication.

 ```typescript
 import { Auth } from '@aws-amplify/auth'